-- ^{5.24} With regard to overall accommodation need in Croydon, the views of the officer interviewed were as follows: - " There is one public Gypsy and Traveller site which contains 19 pitches.
-One family resides on an unauthorised site for which they recently sought planning permission in the Green Belt in the south of the borough. - which would need to be provided by 2018.
+- 5.20 With regard to overall accommodation need in Croydon, the views of the officer interviewed were as follows: - " There is one public Gypsy and Traveller site which contains 19 pitches.
+One family resides on an unauthorised site for which they recently sought planning permission in the Green Belt in the south of the borough. - The GTANA (2013) identified a need for an additional 49 pitches up to 2033, 27 of which would need to be provided by 2018.
 The main drivers of need include families living on unauthorised encampments, overcrowding and new family formations.
 The number of pitches to provide for has been adjusted to 39 as a proportion of the total need of 49 pitches to reflect the proportion of homes that can be accommodated in the London Borough of Croydon in the context of overall housing need.